-Babies especially love photo books of family members and it introduces early reading skills of associating pictures with names.
-You can also find fairly inexpensive digital cameras so that your kids can capture the gift of memories themselves!
+Babies especially love photo books of family members.
+They introduce them to early reading skills of associating pictures with names.
+Consider finding a fairly inexpensive digital camera so that your kids can capture the gift of memories themselves!

 Consider using a company like Mixtiles and order photos of family members or friends.
 You can use these as a collage in a family room or the child’s bedroom to remind them of their loved ones.

-Many of our favorite family memories are during our travels!
+For our family, many of our favorite memories are made during our travels!
 Consider planning a trip for your children and wrapping clues to reveal your destination.
 For a camping trip, pack sleeping bags and lanterns.
 For a beach destination, pack swimsuits and sunscreen.
 A Disney World announcement can include Mickey ears and a Disney gift card.
 After Christmas, you can have the fun of planning the details of the trip with your children!

 I hope these 31 non-toy gift ideas have provided inspiration for your gift-giving this year.
 It’s always fun to mix it up and gift something different!